At some point, pretty much anybody who does electronics prototyping needs to master reflow soldering. There are a few ways to do it.

 As can be seen, this uses four calrod resistance heater elements.

-It seems simple conceptually, but there are immediate problems.
+It seems like a simple concept, but there are immediate problems.

 Issue 1: Heat up

 Firstly, the power.
 There is a lot of space in there.
-PCBs are flat, and components that are surface-mounted are also not very tall.
+PCBs are flat, and surface-mounted components are also not very tall.
 We aren’t going to solder a turkey to the board, so we don’t need so much volume.

-Lots of volume means lots of air.
-Lots of air means lots of heat needs to be dumped into it from the heaters to get it to temperature.
+Lots of volume means lots of air, and lots of air means lots of heat needs to be dumped into it from the heaters to get it to temperature.
 This will result in a sluggish heat-up rate, making it hard to follow the correct temperature profile at best.
 At worst, the excessive heating time will cause permanent damage to sensitive parts.

-The solutions to this are pretty obvious; Reduce the air volume, maximize the heater power, use fast heating elements, and finally reduce heat losses with insulation.
+The solutions to this are pretty obvious: reduce the air volume, maximise the heater power, use fast heating elements, and finally, reduce heat losses with insulation.

 Issue 2: Cool Down

-The next main problem is what happens after the reflow point is reached, and we need the temperature to drop back down to ambient, within a fairly short time.
-A big toaster oven will retain all that heat, and take an age to cool.
-This could be causing damage due to excess heat, as well as just wasting my time waiting around.
+The next main problem is what happens after the reflow point is reached.
+We need the temperature to drop back down to ambient within a fairly short time.
+A big toaster oven will retain all that heat and take an age to cool.
+This could cause damage due to excess heat and just waste my time waiting around.

-The only realistic solution to this is to exhaust the hot air into the environment, either with a valve or just by forcing the door open.
+The only realistic solution is to exhaust the hot air into the environment, either with a valve or just by forcing the door open.
 An exhaust fan would help here.
-That exhaust fan needs to be able to survive air at nearly 300℃ which makes it a little awkward to find.
+However, that fan needs to be able to withstand air at nearly 300℃, which makes it a little awkward to find.

 Issue 3: Differential Heating